 -

 The most pleasant months to visit are from March to May and from September to November.
-These periods offer more comfortable weather conditions.
-But if you're a beach lover who enjoys warm temperatures, October is considered an excellent time to visit, with high temperatures averaging 88 degrees.
+These periods offer more comfortable weather conditions and plenty of activities around town.
+If you're a beach lover who enjoys warm temperatures, October is considered an excellent time to visit, with high temperatures averaging 88 degrees.

 -